enso-org/enso/doc/design/syntax/syntax.md

 ### Type Applications

-All libraries that sometimes need passing an explicit type from user should be designed as the `read` utility, so you can optionally pass the type if you want to, while it defaults to the inference otherwise.
-However, sometimes it's handy to just ad-hoc refine a type of a particular function, often for the debugging purposes.
+All libraries that sometimes need passing of an explicit type from the user should be designed as the `read` utility, so you can optionally pass the type if you want to, while it defaults to the inference otherwise.
+However, sometimes it's handy to just ad-hoc refine a type of a particular function, often for debugging purposes.
 Luna allows to both apply values by name as well as refining types by name.
 The syntax is very similar, consider this simple function:

 ```haskell
 checkLength : this -> Bool